wilfreddesert/headline_generation/README.md

 Most of the code is taken from authors of BertSumAbs: https://github.com/nlpyang/PreSumm

-Scripts for mBART are available here: https://github.com/IlyaGusev/summarus/tree/master/external/bart_scripts
+Scripts for mBART and dataset splits are available here: https://github.com/IlyaGusev/summarus

 Below are the scripts for BertSumAbs